cis3296s23/matrix-03-duggal-malinksy-ke/README.md

 ## **Distributed parallel computing**
 1. Explain the architecture of your solution.

+> The solution uses a version of the MPI vector multiplcation, to split the matrix up into vectors and then it sends them out to the wolfgand cluster and uses mmult_omp to multiply the vectors by the second matrix and then return the products in a single return vector which then places it into a resulting matrix.
+Overall the solution only leans on 3 files, mmult (which is mostly unnecessary but there for error checking), mmult_omp which does the actual math of multiplying, & mmult_mpi_omp which handles the MPI broadcasting of the vectors and recieving of answers.
+They are all compiled together in the Makefile and tested with run.sh a shell script that calls main.c which runs SIMD multiplication, OMP multiplication, and Unoptimized multiplication to generate times for comparison.

 2. Explain the variations of algorithm you implemented.

 ## **Teamwork**